Vexed01/Vex-Cogs/docs/cogs/github.rst

 At present, this cannot support multiple repos.

 PRs are mostly supported.
-You can comment on them, manage labels or close them but not merge them or create them.
+You can comment on them or close them but not merge them or create them.

 Get started with the ``gh howtoken`` command to set your GitHub token.